PatricNox/website-terminal/README.md

 </p>

 ## Compability
-This Web-built CMD has the compability for any command line interface like software.
+This Web app based Command Line utility (CMD) has the compability for any CLI software.
+Following are supported by this project:

 * Git
 * npm